josledp/goprompt/README.md

 ## Usage

 * You need a valid go installation and $GOPATH/bin on your path
-* libgit2 version 0.26 (Git plugin needs git2go, which is has the go bindings for libgit2).
+* libgit2 version 0.26 (Git plugin needs git2go, which has the go bindings for libgit2).
-  Currently using git2go.v26 (bindings agains libgit2 0.26) if you have another version you will have to change the import to be able to build goprompt.
+  Currently using git2go.v26 (bindings agains libgit2 0.26) if you have another version you will have to change the import to be able to build goprompt (on prompt/plugin/git.go).
   * (on MAC you can install libgit2 with brew. you will need pkg-config if its not already installed)
 * go get github.com/josledp/goprompt
 * go install github.com/josledp/goprompt